AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/directory_example.png"></center>

 <br>
 At the top of that image you can see we are in a directory called "bash_basics_temp", and inside that directory there is a subdirectory called "another_directory" and two text files.
 Additionally at the very bottom there is a line that tells us 'where' we are in the computer.
-Yours will be different, but this is what mine looks like this: `Macintosh_HD/Users/Mike_Lee/bash_basics_temp`.
+Yours will be different, but this is what mine looks like: `Macintosh_HD/Users/Mike_Lee/bash_basics_temp`.

 This line of directories, delimited by forward slashes, tells us where we are; it's an address.
-And in the computer world it's called a 'path'.
+And in the computer world it's called a "path".

 When we are working in a terminal we need to be aware of where we are in the computer.
 We can get all of the same information in the terminal by using the commands `pwd` (print working directory – to view the address of the directory we are in) and `ls` (list, to list the contents of the directory we're sitting in):

 <center><img src="{{ site.url }}/images/terminal_directory_example.png"></center>

 <br>
 It is important to be comfortable thinking about where you are in your computer when working in the terminal.
 One of the most common errors/easiest mistakes to make is trying to do something to a file that isn't where you think it is.
-Let's go back to our example above where we used the `head` command on the "text.txt" file, and then let's try it on another file:
+Let's go back to our example above where we used the `head` command on the "text.txt" file, and then let's try it on another file, "yet_another_text_file.txt":

 ```bash
 head text.txt